azdavis/azdavis.net/posts/en/lambda-cube.md

 We can combine type-to-term and type-to-type functions to write highly generic, reusable code.
-For instance, we could write a Rust function `push` that takes a vector and an element to add to the end of the vector, then returns the new vector.
+For instance, we could write a Rust function `push` that takes a vector and an element to add ("push") to the end of the vector, then returns the new vector.

 ```rs
 fn push<T>(xs: Vec<T>, x: T) -> Vec<T>